AnotherJohnH/picoX21H/README.md

 ## Status

 It's a working musical instrument!
 Any of the 128 preset patches from the DX21 ROM (v1.5) can be selected and played via MIDI.
-However, the sounds are currently unlikely to closely resemble those of a real DX21.
+Some patches starting to sound like the real DX21.

 Working...
    + USB MIDI interface (in "peripheral" mode)